fluent/fluentd-docs-gitbook/plugins/output/http.md

 |:-------------|:--------|:--------|
 | array of int | [503]   | 1.7.0   |

-The list of retryable response code.
+The list of retryable response codes.
 If the response code is included in this list, `out_http` retries the buffer flush.

 ### `<auth>` Section